|Languages||大士连路 | துவாஸ் இணைப்பை|

 Tuas Link MRT Station (EW33) is an above-ground station and western terminus of the East West Line (EWL).
 It sits within the Tuas Promenade planning subzone, and is physically located along Tuas West Drive, at the junction with Tuas Link 4.

-The station is scheduled to open in 2nd Quarter 2017 as part of the Tuas West Extension of the EWL.
+The station is scheduled to open on 18 June 2017 as part of the Tuas West Extension of the EWL.
 It takes its name from nearby roads of the same name, numbered from 1 to 4, which serve the Tuas West industrial area.
 It will also be the first elevated MRT station in Singapore with the ticket concourse level above the platform level.

 When opened, Tuas Link station will take over Joo Koon as the western terminus of the EWL.
 It is expected to serve industries in the vicinity of Tuas West Drive and Tuas Link 4, such as Tuas Link 1 / 2 / 3, Raffles Marina and Tuas Checkpoint.
 Bus services are offered from the nearby Tuas Bus Terminal, connecting to other parts of the Jurong and Tuas industrial areas.